 Resilience is a strength that will help youth bounce back from adversity, but it is not solely something residing inside the individual.
 Rather, it a socio-ecological model where individual strengths, along with one's caregivers and community, make it possible for a youth to find and access the right supports, programs and services for their needs.
-Below are students reporting "A lot."
+Below the average score are students reporting "Yes" for the scale items. © 2019 by Philip Jefferies, Ph.D., Lisa McGarrigle, Ph.D., and Michael Ungar, Ph.D.